kyamagu/mexopencv/README.markdown

 First make sure you have OpenCV installed in the system.
 If not, install the package available in your package manager (e.g., libopencv-dev in Debian/Ubuntu, opencv-devel in Fedora, opencv in Macports), or install the source package from http://opencv.willowgarage.com/wiki/ .
-If you have all the prerequisite, going to the mexopencv directory and typing:
+Make sure `pkg-config` command can identify opencv path.
+If you have all the prerequisite, go to the mexopencv directory and type:

     $ make

-will build and place all mex functions inside `+cv/`.
+This will build and place all mex functions inside `+cv/`.
 Specify your matlab directory if you install matlab other than /usr/local/matlab

     $ make MATLABDIR=/Applications/MATLAB_R2012a.app